Where do I find out the basics of filing a T visa?

 My client's case is really old - can they still show physical presence on account of trafficking?

-Over the past few years, attorneys have reported that the Vermont Service Center (the office within USCIS that adjudicates T visa applications), has increased its scrutiny on trafficking cases when the date of escape is more than 5 years.
+However, an applicant may face challenges when the date of filing the application is more than 5 years after the escape from trafficking.
+Over the past few years, attorneys have reported that the Vermont Service Center (the office within USCIS that adjudicates T visa applications) has increased its scrutiny on trafficking cases when the date of escape is more than 5 years prior to the date of filing.

 If the gap of time between the date of escape and the filing of the T visa is significant, the applicant will have to demonstrate how the trafficking victimization caused them to remain in the U.S. and how their delay in coming forward is reasonable.
 The applicant will need to show the trafficking-related barriers that contributed to the delay in coming forward, such as lack of self-identification, fear of retaliation, or trauma.

 The larger the gap of time between the escape and the filing, the more challenging it is to demonstrate that the applicant has remained in the U.S. on account of the trafficking.
 For that reason, it’s important to identify all the barriers the client faced in coming forward.
-It’s also becomes critical to enroll the applicant in trafficking-specific services to address the trauma that contributed in the delay to report their victimization.
+It also becomes critical to enroll the applicant in trafficking-specific services to address the trauma that contributed to the delay in reporting their victimization.

 Additionally, it may be harder to find a law enforcement agency willing to accept a report for an older case.
-You should contact local non-profit agencies working on trafficking cases to get a sense of how law enforcement is treating these cases.
+We suggest contacting local advocates regularly working on trafficking cases to get a sense of how law enforcement is treating these cases.
+The links here can help you identify non-profit legal services providers in your area.

 To which law enforcement agency should I report the trafficking my client experienced?

-For more tips on how to report for T visa purposes, check out our LEA reporting for T visa purposes advisory.
+For more tips on how to report for T visa purposes, check out CAST's Law Enforcement Cooperation Guide.

 What happens if my client’s case triggers an investigation?

-If reporting the case triggers an investigation, it means that the client will need assistance with victims’ rights advocacy.
-If you are assisting your client with reporting, you will need to be prepared that the client may need assistance with victims’ rights enforcement.
-This means assisting the client in enforcing statutory or constitutional victims’ rights, such as the right to fairness and respect, privacy, and notice.
+If reporting the trafficking triggers an interview or investigation, it means that the client will need assistance with victims’ rights advocacy.
+If you are assisting your client with reporting, you will need to be prepared that the client may need assistance with enforcement of their rights.
+This means assisting the client in enforcing statutory or constitutional victims’ rights such as the right to fairness and respect, privacy, and notice.

-For more information on Victims’ Rights Advocacy, review these additional resources:
+For more information on Victims’ Rights Advocacy, please review these additional resources:

 Do I need a law enforcement certification for my T visa application?